 Please bring all of your usual snowboard gear.
 It is possible to buy all kinds of snowboard gear in Whistler.
 There are lots of shops with all the brands.
 There are some amazing deals on gear through out the season as well.
 We've set up some deep discounts at a few local snowboard shops for Core Camp riders.

-1 week camp - 5 day lift pass (Monday to Friday) with an option to add days
+1 Week Camp - a 5 day lift pass (Monday to Friday) is included with an option to add days (in advance).

 It’s a very good idea to do some training before you come.
 We've designed a simple and effective winter workout program that both campers and coaches have been using - Core Camp Winter Workout

 A regular workout for your core muscles, lower body and basic stretching will help you a lot.
 Whistler’s runs are quite long so it’s also good to go snowboarding for a day or two before you’re here to get your legs ready.